GeekyAnts/vue-native-website/src/docs/basic-components.md

 ### Switch

 A component that renders a boolean "on-off" input.

-This is a controlled component that requires an `on-value-change` callback that updates the value prop in order for the component to reflect user actions.
+Switches are controlled components that require an `on-value-change` callback that updates it's value prop in order for the component to reflect user actions on the Vue Instance.

 ```html
 <template>